Healthy soil, Healthy food, Healthy people (H3)

 ?
 Our lab-based studies have demonstrated the potential use of polyurethane foams as a replacement for rockwool in hydroponic growing systems.
 These are novel foams can be recycled, reducing environmentally damaging waste.
 The use of synthetic microbial communities in hydroponics also has the potential to reduce pesticide reliance, contributing to reduced agro-chemical residues in crop products and waste streams.

 ?
-Early findings for our on-farm environmental monitoring provide evidence of the benefits of regenerative agriculture in terms of biodiversity.
+Early findings for our on-farm environmental monitoring provide evidence of the benefits of regenerative agriculture in terms of both biodiversity and soil health.

 Exploitation Route We are developing ideas for 'rolling out' and 'scaling up' the findings of our initial research one their proof of concept has been established.